jamiebdavis/ladbrokes-tech-test/README.md

 # Instructions

-Download from github
+Clone or download from github.
 CD into folder and npm install.

-To input both basic and complex problem files into the drone, simple type npm start into the CLI.
+To input both basic and complex problem files into the drone, type npm start into the CLI.

 # Testing

-Javascript unit testing using Jest
+Javascript unit testing using Jest.
 To test all of the drones features are working type npm test into the CLI.

 # Further details